ConnorAtherton/personal-blog/source/_posts/2013-11-21-3-Useful-JavaScript-Tricks.markdown

 Both `!!` and `~~` are not themselves operators, they are just the `!` and `~` used twice on the same expression.

-I find these help a lot when trying to understand libraries or plugins written in JavaScript and this list isn't by any means finished.
+I find these help a lot when trying to understand libraries or plugins written in JavaScript.